 We all know what a caregiver is.
 So what is a Co-Survivor?
 It’s a new term that takes caregiver to a different level.
 Co-survivors provide care, but also provide practical help like cleaning and cooking, as well as much-needed emotional support.
-They are usually family members, spouses or partners, friends, colleagues and, yes, even health care providers.
+They are usually family members, spouses or partners, friends, colleagues, and yes, even health care providers.
 If you’re reading this blog, chances are you’ve already become a co-survivor.
-Someone you love or care for has been diagnosed with a life threatening illness and you are now thrown into a new role to help support them as they fight to survive and thrive.
+Someone you love or care for has been diagnosed with a life-threatening illness, and you are now thrown into a new role to help support them as they fight to survive and thrive.
 It is not an easy task, by any means.
 And it’s a learning process.
 But if you’re like most people, you want to do the best you can to help your loved one through this journey.
-You’ll need knowledge, patience, resources and support of your own to do so.
+You’ll need knowledge, patience, resources, and support of your own to do so.

 1. Provide social and emotional support

 Unfortunately, most of the time, life-threatening illnesses are the result of a cancer diagnosis—and everyone reacts to such a diagnosis differently.
-The patient reacts, and so do the people around them: their boss, their children, their friends and neighbors.
+The patient reacts, and so do the surrounding people: their boss, their children, their friends and neighbors.
 Sure, it’s important to embrace whatever emotions and feelings you have at that time.
 But it’s vital you also consider how the person who has received the diagnosis feels.
 Can you put yourself in their shoes?
 Incomprehensible.
 Imagine how they’re feeling?
 Unimaginable.
 However, while you may not be able to fully understand their unique position, one thing’s for sure: they need your support.
-By reaching out to someone who is battling a life-threatening illness (or injury!), you’re providing them with much needed help.
+By reaching out to someone who is battling a life-threatening illness (or injury!), you’re providing them with much-needed help.
 It can help reduce their anxiety and depression.
 Your support can help improve their mood, self-image, coping ability and feelings of “not being in control.”
 Your support can make all the difference.

 2. Reach out